iAMX11/mockeys/README.md

 # mockeys
-Gnome-shell panel buttons for MOC player
+Gnome-shell extension that adds buttons for MOC player to the panel